School Psychology Faculty

 Ph.D.
 Indiana University

 Dr. Kelly-Vance has provided school psychology services to districts in Indiana, Michigan, and Iowa.
 Prior to coming to UNO in 1995, she worked for Area Education Agency 13 (now Green Hills Area Education Agency) in Council Bluffs, IA.
 There, she worked with children who ranged in age from Birth to 21.
 She also served as the Lead Psychologist and the President of the Iowa School Psychologists Association.
 Dr. Kelly-Vance is certified as a School Psychologist in Iowa.
 She a member of the National Association of School Psychologists where she is the Chair of the Professional Growth Workgroup and a member of the Convention Committee.
 She is also a member of the Nebraska School Psychologists Association serving as the Webpage Editor and a former President and University Connections Chair.
 In addition, Dr. Kelly-Vance is the faculty sponsor of the annual summer reading program at Holy Name Elementary.
 Her undergraduate degree is from Purdue University and she has a MS and PhD from Indiana University.

 Courses taught:Early Childhood Assessment, Psychology of Exceptional Children, Family Analysis and Treatment, Practicum in School Psychology, Internship, Advanced Educational and Psychological Consultation

 Ph.D.
 University of Wisconsin-Madison

-Dr. McKevitt served as a school psychologist in Heartland Area Education Agency 11 Iowa for six years before coming to UNO.
+Dr. McKevitt served as a school psychologist in Heartland Area Education Agency 11 Iowa for six years before coming to UNO in 2006.
 There, he provided the full spectrum of school psychology services for children in grades kindergarten through eighth, supervised school psychology practicum students and interns, and coordinated the implementation of school-wide positive behavior support in over 30 schools in central Iowa.
 Dr. McKevitt also has taught educational psychology and educational research courses at Iowa State University and Drake University.
-He is a Nationally Certified School Psychologist, a certified School Psychologist in Iowa and Nebraska and is a member of NASP, the Nebraska Association of School Psychologists (NSPA) and the Iowa School Psychologists Association (ISPA).
+He is a Nationally Certified School Psychologist, a certified School Psychologist in Iowa and Nebraska and is a member of NASP and the Nebraska School Psychologists Association (NSPA).